reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 Authorization is a process of ensuring that the user or a system accessing a resource has valid permissions.

 In the Spring security filter chain, the `FilterSecurityInterceptor` triggers the authorization check.
-As seen from the order of filter execution, authentication runs before authorization.
-Hence, the filter checks for valid permissions after the user has been successfully authenticated.
+As seen from the order of filter execution, **authentication runs before authorization**.
+This filter checks for valid permissions after the user has been successfully authenticated.
 In case authorization fails, `AccessDeniedException` is thrown.

 #### Granted Authority